ispeakcomputer/auto_aws_ec3_webapp_deploy/README.md

 6. Make the start script execute with ```chmod +x start_here.sh ```
 7. Run the script with ```./start_here.sh```
 8. Wait till the script finishes running and visit the DNS name of the Ec2 host it gives you in the browser.

+## Results

+A tiny custom Django webapp with gif image I made will be hosted on the deployed Ec3 instance

+!(webapp)[/images/webapp.png]